The University of British Columbia

 Bio

-I am an historian of education with a focus on the history of children and youth.
+I am an historian focussed on education, children and youth.
 I teach and conduct research in various areas, including age and size as categories of historical analysis, gender and sexuality, health and the body, race and nation, research methods in education, schooling, and the family.
 The responses of young people and their families to the interventions of professionals – educational, medical, and psychological – are centrally important in my historical research.
 I’ve authored two books, co-edited five books, and numerous book chapters on topics foregrounding the history of children and education in multiple contexts.
 My article publications appear in the History of Education Quarterly, Qualitative Inquiry, the Canadian Historical Review, the Journal of Family History, the Journal of Canadian Studies, Childhood, BC Studies, and Jeunesse: Young People, Texts, Cultures.

 Current Research and Writing